liangzheng816/OfficeDocs-SharePoint/migration/spmt-supported-webparts.md

 For more information, see: [Allow or prevent custom script](/sharepoint/allow-or-prevent-custom-script).

-The following table details the SharePoint web parts currently supported by the SharePoint Migration Tool (SPMT).
+This table details the SharePoint web parts currently supported by the SharePoint Migration Tool (SPMT):

 |Category              |Web part name                                  |Supported |
 |----------------------|-----------------------------------------------|----------|